paulfoley/Udacity_Nanodegree-Data_Analyst/Research_Article-Parse/README.md

 ## Project Overview

-In this project, we're curious who are the authors of a research article.
+In this project, we're curious as to who are the authors of a research article.
 We'll use code to parse the paper, provided by [BioMed Central](https://www.biomedcentral.com/), and get the authors as well as get their email addresses so we can potentially send them follow up questions.

 ## Getting Started